ahadas/ahadas.github.io/about.md

 ## muCommander
 [muCommander](http://www.mucommander.com) is a lightweight, cross-platform file manager with a dual-pane interface.
 It runs on any operating system with Java support (Mac OS X, Windows, Linux, BSD, Solaris...).

-Since 2007 I have been contributing to muCommander.
+I have been contributing to muCommander since 2007.
 These days I maintain the project.

 The code is available [here](https://github.com/mucommander).